TheFausap/Project42/Project42/README.md

 [<L>:]INC|<M> or <V>|<N> or [@]<V>
 ```

-It adds or subtract the value specified by an integer number or the contect of the variable, to the value store at memory location (direct address) or variable.
+It adds or subtract the value specified by an integer number or the contect of the variable, to the value stored at memory location (direct address) or variable.

 ### Instruction : CMP